ritza-co/CodeCapsules/serverlessFirstSteps/Customizing-your-domain-on-CC/Customizing-your-domain-on-codecapsules.md

 10. Repeat this process, this time choosing "HTTP://" for step four and typing "*" for step five.

-This will forward any users connecting to your domain with `http://www.yourdomainhere.extension` or `http://yourdomainhere.extension` to `https://yourdomainhere.extension` - it forces your users to use HTTPS.
+This will forward any users connecting to the domain with `http://www.yourdomainhere.extension` or `http://yourdomainhere.extension` to `https://yourdomainhere.extension` - it forces users to utilize HTTPS.
 By creating this forwarding address, Gandi also automatically creates an SSL certificate.
 This can take some time to process.

 To view this verification process, navigate to "SSL Certificates" on the Gandi dashboard.
 Soon you will receive an email from Gandi with a link asking you to verify your account before receiving the SSL certificate.
 Click the link you receive.

-Now that your domain has an SSL certificate, you can route your CodeCapsules web-application to your domain.
-Navigate to the "Domain" tab on the Gandi dashboard, and click on your domain name.
+Now that the domain has an SSL certificate, we'll route your CodeCapsules web-application to the domain.
+Navigate to your domain on the Gandi Dashboard.
 Click the "DNS Records" tab at the top of the page and continue to the next section.

 ## Routing your web-application to your new domain

-DNS records contain information about your domain.
-When a user enters your domain in their search bar, their computer will receive these records.
+DNS records contain information about a domain.
+When a user enters a domain in their search bar, their computer will receive these records.
 When creating a new domain with Gandi, various DNS records are supplied with default values.
 For this tutorial, only the entries with type "A" and "CNAME" are important.

 An A record stores the IP address of the server where your web-application is hosted (in this case, CodeCapsules).
-When you type in your domain name, your computer requests the A record associated with your domain from the DNS server.
-The DNS returns the A record containing the IP address, and you connect to your web-application.
-To change the default A record to route to your web-application:
+When you type in a domain name, your computer requests the A record associated with the domain from the DNS.
+The DNS returns the A record containing the IP address, and you connect to what you were requesting.
+Let's modify the default A record to route to your web-application:

 1. On [CodeCapsules](www.codecapsules.io), navigate to the Capsule you wish to route to your new domain to.